Participation Statistics & Society Info

 ESPID forms a platform for clinicians and scientists interested in clinical aspects, education, training and research concerning infectious diseases in children, including diagnosis, treatment and prevention with a particular focus on vaccination.

 The society is engaged in a large number of activities including collaboration in multicentre trials and projects for surveillance of antimicrobial consumption and resistance in children, international exchange of paediatric infectious disease fellows, educational activities and it organises the leading global annual scientific Meeting in PID.
 ESPID is also engaged in various partnerships with international organisations such as ECDC, WHO, patient organisations such as CoMO and sister organisations such as ESID, EAP, PIDS, ESWI and WSPID.
 ESPID provides the opportunity to its members and participants in the Meeting to get involved in research networks.

-ESPID aims to promote the exchange of information among people who have special experience in the field of PID by organising regular scientific meetings, collaborating and facilitating the formation of international study groups and networks, participating in advisory boards of other societies, organising symposia at other international meetings, and by supporting joint publications by members in the Paediatric Infectious Diseases Journal.
+ESPID aims to promote the exchange of information among persons who have special interest in the field of PID by organising an annual scientific meeting and other regular scientific events, establishing international study groups and networks, participating in advisory boards of other relevant societies, organising symposia at other international conventions and by supporting joint publications by members in relevant or affiliated expert journals.

 Industry Supported Sessions

 Information contained in the scientific program must comply with the applicable CME/CPD regulations.
 Scientific/Educational Programme shall not include any commercial elements such as company names, products names, etc. Commercial information shall be kept separate and clearly differentiated from the scientific accredited content.
 Non-educational activities may include promotional elements and shall not be accredited.